Case Blue: Battle for the oilfields

-On 2 November 1942, Romanian mountain troops (Vânători de munte) under the command of Brigadier General Ioan Dumitrache took Nalchik, the capital of Kabardino-Balkaria and also the farthest point of Axis advance into the Caucasus.
+On 2 November 1942, Romanian mountain troops under the command of Brigadier General Ioan Dumitrache took Nalchik, the capital of Kabardino-Balkaria and also the farthest point of Axis advance into the Caucasus.
 This victory earned the Romanian General the Knight's Cross of the Iron Cross.
 Up to 10,000 prisoners were captured in two days, before the advance toward Grozny was stopped again west of the city at Vladikavkaz.
 On 5 November, Alagir was seized and the Alagir–Beslan–Malgobek line reached became the farthest German advance in the south.
 By this time, the gap between Army Groups A and B had left them vulnerable to a counter-offensive.
 Only the German 16th Motorized Infantry Division remained inside the gap, guarding the left flank of the First Panzer Army by securing the road towards Astrakhan.
 On 22 November, after several Soviet counter-attacks, Hitler appointed Kleist as Group commander with orders to hold his position and prepare to resume the offensive if Stalingrad could be taken.